alexpineda/titan-reactor/CREATING_PLUGINS.md

    "config": {
       "userName": {
-          "value": "this value can be changed by the user since I have a value property!"
+          "value": "this value will be modifiable by the user since I have a value property!"
       },
-      "privateProp": "this prop can be considered `private` and not for user consumption since it is not an object and does not have a value property"
+      "system": {
+        "foo": "anything in the system object does not get shown to users and does not need a value field" }
     }
 }
 ```